abdelkalek/abdelkalek/README.md

 <p>
   ```
-I am a software developer with a special focus on Microsoft .NET And Angular
+I am a software developer with a special focus on Java Spring boot And Angular
 ```
 </p>
 <div>